 With a location like this one, it’s not hard to understand why Eagle Point Campground reservations sell out six to seven months in advance.
 Perched at the edge of Emerald Bay with spectacular views, a private beach and the famed Rubicon Trail winding through the nearby forest, a stay here ensures your trip is filled with all the natural wonder you can handle.

 A basic campground with small, sometimes unlevel sites, it’s best suited to tent camping, although trailers and RVs are welcome in certain sites.
 There’s no hook-ups here, but there are hot pay-showers in newly renovated restrooms.
+There’s also a boat-in only campground on the other end of Emerald Bay that will knock your socks off.

 (Looking for more Emerald Bay camping details?
 We share the goods—like the difference between the upper loop and lower loop—plus more campground options in our dedicated guide to Emerald Bay Camping.)